 - REST is essential to give your body time to heal.
-If you're planning a Ten Sets routine, remember to give the bodypart you worked a full day off to repair and rebuild.
+If you're planning a Ten Sets routine, remember to give the body part you worked a full day off to repair and rebuild.
 Your muscles are going to be sore and you don't want to overtrain them.

 If you can complete all ten sets with only 45 seconds of rest between each one, then it's time to increase the weight.
 A small increase of 4-5% in weight is generally more than enough.
-Remember when you increase the weight, put your rest time between sets back up to 60 seconds.
+Remember, when you increase the weight, put your rest time between sets back up to 60 seconds.

-A good way to break up your training is to spread it over five days.
+An excellent way to break up your training is to spread it over five days.

 DAY ONE target chest (bench press or incline press) and back (pulldowns or seated cable row).

 DAY THREE work your legs (squats or leg presses) and abs (lying leg curls or low-cable pull-ins).

 DAY FIVE hit your arms (barbell curls or cable triceps pressdown) and shoulders (dumbbell press or seated barbell).

 Those of you who are more advanced can add a bit of "finishing" work that targets an individual muscle.
 For example, if you want to focus on your biceps, add three more sets of 10-20 reps of a biceps exercise at the end of your workout.